thoughtspot/thoughtspot.github.io/_spotiq/whatisspotiq.md

 * data uploads
 * SpotIQ insights

-The menu items that use SpotIQ have a label that indicates this:
+The menu items that use SpotIQ have a lozenge that indicates this:

 ![]({{ site.baseurl }}/images/spotiq-menu-items.png)

+## How do you use SpotIQ?

+The best way to learn how to use SpotIQ is to try it for your self.
+The [SpotIQ 101 tutorial](overview.html) walks you through a simple example.